BigOokie/SkiPi/README.md

 ```
 go version
 ```
-If you get errors here, something is wrong with your `Go` setup - most likely your paths so check them carefully and make sure you reloaded you profile file using the `source` command.
+If you get errors here, something is wrong with your `Go` setup - most likely your paths or environment so check them carefully and make sure you reloaded you profile file using the `source` command.

 ### Install Git
 Use the following command to install Git: